Raya 2019: Malaysian photographers share some of their favourite Ramadan bazaar food stalls

 1. Always think outside the box and try to shoot from different and unusual angles.
 Angles are really fun to play with as long as you still follow the rules of thirds.
 You might surprise yourself with the results!

-2. There are so many apps you can use to edit your photos, but be careful.
-The more apps you use to edit a photo, the more it reduces the quality of said photo.
+2. There are so many apps you can use to edit your photos but be careful.
+The more apps you use to edit a photo, the more it reduces the quality of the said photo.
 Try to minimise your use to only the essential edits.

 3. I always use Lightroom Mobile to edit my photos or sometimes I just use Instagramʼs tools (to edit or for the final touch).